SilasReinagel/silasreinagel.github.io/static/delivering/C10_motivating_your_team.md

 - Autonomy over design decisions
 - Autonomy over choice of future projects

 Many of these motivators work best if they are explicit and well-understood.
 A few of them work better if they are surprises.
-Like a surprise bonus for a job well done.
-Or unexpected public praise for doing well.
+A surprise bonus for a job well done can work wonders.
+Giving someone unexpected public praise for doing well can give a huge motivation and morale boost.

 ---